silas-almeida/pomodoro_clock/README.md

 # Pomodoro_watch

-A simple App to help you improve your productivity throught better time managing.
+A simple App to help you improve your productivity throught better time managment.

 ## Using